 How Does the ROBS Solution work?

 As we mentioned, the ROBS solution uses retirement funds to use for a business venture.
 A “C Corporation” is formed.
 A C Corporation is a structure that allows for shareholders, which is taxed separately from its owners (shareholders).
 A new 401(k) plan is then created for the business.
 Now, you can roll over your retirement funds into the new 401(k) plan.
 These funds are used to purchase stock in the corporation.
 The sale of the stock is then used to purchase (or invest in) the business.
-Read this for a more detailed look at how ROBS works, including why you must use a C Corp.

 Pros of Using the ROBS Solution